Civil Rights & Constitutional Law

 • Practice Areas • Practices • Wrongful termination

 In Ohio and many other states, there's also a challenging claim called "wrongful termination for public policy" where the firing is contrary to certain policies set out in statutes and case law.
-It's tough to survive, but it can be done in some cases.
+It's tough to survive, but it can be done in extremely rare cases.

 State and federal laws like Title VII of the Civil Rights Act of 1964 provide you with a host of protections designed to help you work in an environment free from discrimination based on race, sex, gender, national origin, and religtion, as well as sexual harassment.

 You should also never face any type of retaliation, including wrongful termination, for blowing the whistle on illegal behavior.

 We have a broad range of experience in these types of cases, including those involving the Family and Medical Leave Act, the Employee Retirement Income Security Act, and your ability to freely exercise your First Amendment right to free speech.